LadyTestCode/CodeForLiza/README.md

 # CodeForLiza
-These files contains small programs to study  Arrays in C++
+These files contains small programs to study  C++